AT-WILL EMPLOYMENT INFORMATION SITE

 It's very upsetting when an employer asks you to sign a write-up, when you know you did not do what it says.
 But you need to take a deep breath, focus, and read the document.
 In my experience, 98% of the time the warning will say that you are only signing to confirm that you received the warning.
 There is nothing wrong with admitting that you received the warning.
 If it makes you feel better, write "signed under protest" beneath your signature.
 If you refuse to sign a warning, when it is merely asking you to confirm that you received it, your employer can properly fire you for insubordination.

-Let's say you filed a workers compensation claim, and your employer decided to start documenting all your mistakes (and make up a few) in order to get rid of you.
+Let's say you filed a workers compensation claim, and your employer decided to start documenting all your mistakes (and make up a few) in order to get rid of you as retaliation for filing the claim.
 By refusing to sign the warning, you just handed the employer a perfect reason to fire you, and possibly threw your wrongful termination claim out the window.
 The better course is to sign the warning, and then immediately place your own memo in the file, politely explaining why you did not do what the warning says you did.

 Be sure to read, 10 Workplace Myths that Will Bite You in the Butt.

 First make certain you understand when you are entitled to unemployment, because a number of callers have it exactly backwards.
 You don't get unemployment if you quit, only if you are fired.
 And even if you are fired, you won't get unemployment if you were fired for doing something willful such as stealing from the company.
 So if you are going to lose your job, it would always be better to be fired so that you can get paid unemployment, right?